DuuEyn/Sheet-splitter/README.md

 ## Usage

 This script can quickly split a Sheets file with multiple tabs to separate files.
 The user can also specify which Google Drive folder to store the files to and, if needed, store the URLs of the newly created files on another spreadsheet.
-This script must be bound to the target sheet and the user would have repeat the installation steps for each of the Sheets file they'd like to split.
+This script must be bound to the target Google Sheets file and the user would have repeat the installation steps for each of the Sheets file they'd like to split.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>